IDS6145-Fall2019/assignment1-br492133/README.md

 * The **person size** is dependent on a few factors, including if they are a child (likely to be smaller and take only a single escalator step) or an adult (likely to be larger and may take a few steps up).
 * The **escalator queue entrance availability** is dependent on the number of people currently on the escalator.
 If the escalator is at a full steady-state, then a line will begin to form to get onto the escalator (assuming people are standing single-abreast).

-* Specify where the data will come from measured subset of real data (empirical) or synthetic data
+**Specify where the data will come from measured subset of real data (empirical) or synthetic data**

 Ideally, direct sampling to collect real data would be done use as the base of the simulation data.
 That is not really likely.
 Luckily, a few quick searches on Google provide large set of real turnstile / usage data directly from the (Metropolitan Transportation Authority) [ http://web.mta.info/developers/download.html].
 While turnstile data does not directly map onto escalator use in subways, it could be a great starting point.

-* What kind of statistics are important to capture this input data
+**What kind of statistics are important to capture this input data**

 I think it would be important to capture basic descriptive statistics for arrival rates, escalator belt speed / size, and usage information as related to time of day / day of week.

-* How do you plan to analyze the output of your model?
+**How do you plan to analyze the output of your model**

 It would be useful to determine and analyze what the queue length waiting to enter the escalator is on average (average wait time).
-That is probably the most productive question to get an answer for, especially if in a very-high traffic station such as Times Square.
+That is probably the most productive question to get an answer for, especially if in a very-high traffic station such as Times Square or Grand Central Terminal.

-* What ways will you visualize your data - charts, and graphs you will create?
+**What ways will you visualize your data - charts, and graphs you will create**

-A line graph depicting average escalator wait time across a day, with each day represented as a separate line, could be a clear way to visualize traffic variability.
+A bar graph depicting average escalator wait time across a day, with each day represented as a separate line, could be a clear way to visualize traffic variability.
 It may also be interesting to see usage or non-usage data that is subway station dependent (are there escalators that cost more to operate in maintenance costs and electricity than is covered by the local ridership fare?).

-* What clever way will you visualize your output with a useful infographic?
+**What clever way will you visualize your output with a useful infographic?**
+I think it would be helpful (if speaking to government officials or city planners about escalator usage) to make an infographic that concisely compares the relative usage percentage of escalators and what impacts (number of steps saved, time saved, etc.) for riders that additional escalators may provide.
+Also, if there are stations where the escalators are already potentially overloaded and less effective than taking the stairs.
+It could aesthetically look a bit like an up escalator with factoids that are showing growth going up and the converse for potential time saved, etc. going down.

 # Part 2: Creating a Model from Code

 ## (Part 2.1) **P**ortable **O**rganic **T**rouble-free **S**elf-watering System (**POTS**) Model **(10%)**
 Here [**we provide an overview**](code/POTS_system/README.md) of the **P**ortable **O**rganic **T**rouble-free **S**elf-watering System (**POTS**) Model and provide a source code template for the code found in  [**the following folder**](code/POTS_system/).
-Please create a **class** diagram of this model (replace the placeholder diagram). (you can use paper and pencil or a digital tool).
+Please create a **class** diagram of this model.

 [**POTS Model Class Diagram**](images/POTS_Class_Diagram.png)